aidotse/PASEOS/README.md

 conda activate paseos
 ```

-Alternatively, you install PASEOS by using [PyPy](https://www.pypy.org/) as follows:
+Alternatively, you can install PASEOS by using [pip](https://www.pypy.org/) as follows:

 ```
 cd PASEOS